-Table Base Information Population Approach Source Methodology Assumptions Name Reference ltem Actual / Estimate Source methodology Assumptions DDP did not have any disposals.
-DDP took reasonable steps to source historical disposal information but was unable to obtain FAMR transactional data from the previous owner.
-Prior years' accumulated depreciation The prior year GMR template's 'current year accumulated depreciation' is the source for 'Prior years' accumulated depreciation.
-Current year accumulated depreciation The 'Accumulated depreciation' and the 'Current year depreciation' values in the FAMR were aggregated for each 'description' row and then populated in this column of the table.
+Table Base I nformation Population Approach Source Methodology Accumptions Name ame Reference Item Actual / Estimate Source Methodology Assumptions DDP took reasonable steps to source historical disposal information but was unable to obtain FAMR transactional data from the previous owner.
+Prior years' accumulated depreciation Sourced based on the aggregation of prior year GMR template's: Prior years' accumulated depreciation Current year accumulated depreciation Current year accumulated depreciation The 'Current year depreciation' values in the FAMR were aggregated for each 'description' row and then populated in this column of the table.
 Accumulated fair value uplift depreciation has been applied to the applicable categories in the template.
+Fair value uplift depreciation has been applied to the applicable categories in the template.
+Reversal of accumulated depreciation in the FAMR (Balance sheet entry only) upon disposal of an asset was recorded in this column of the table.
 Written down value The 'Written down value' of all assets in table 3.3.1 was aggregated.
-Reclassification of pipeline assets out of the shared asset category Contract intangible and Capitalised interest have been reclassified from Table 3.1 'Other assets' in the shared supporting assets section to 'Other Depreciable pipeline assets' (refer to BoP reference 3.1.a for further details).
-Contract intangible and Capitalised interest amounts are sourced from the SGSPAA Group Consolidation supporting schedule.